 We intend to initially focus our product candidate development on treatments for various diseases caused by missing or damaged cells.
 Our projections of addressable patient populations within any particular disease state that may benefit from treatment with our product candidates are based on our estimates.
 Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates.
 These estimates, which have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations, and market research, may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
-Additionally, the potentially addressable patient population for our product candidates may not ultimately be amenable to treatment with our product candidates, including if the cost of treatment with our product candidates, including any required co-payments, is expensive or higher than other available therapies.
+Additionally, the potentially addressable patient population for our product candidates may not ultimately be amenable to treatment with our product candidates.
 Our market opportunity may also be limited by future competitor therapies that enter the market.
 If any of our estimates proves to be inaccurate, the market opportunity for any product candidate that we or our strategic partners develop could be significantly diminished, which would have an adverse material impact on our business.